 Social Media Insights: Highest Share of Voice

 During the first six months of 2018, Singapore Airlines and Qantas Airways were the most talked about online, totaling more than 175,000 mentions combined.
 A high number of mentions could be linked to a high number of customers — and they have a strong impact on people who then share their experience online.
 However, a large share of voice doesn’t necessarily signify that they are liked; a high number of mentions can also be linked to a crisis (high volumes of complaints and criticisms).
-Companies need to take this into account when measuring their brand health.
+Companies need to take this into account when measuring their brand intelligence.

 Social Media Insights: Lowest Share of Voice

-In comparison, the least talked about company, China Southern Airlines, only represented 3.12% of all conversations.
+In comparison, the least talked about the company, China Southern Airlines, only represented 3.12% of all conversations.
 This corresponds to only 12,871 mentions of the brand over 6 months.
 The Taiwanese airline EVA Air is just above, with 13,476 mentions.
 Besides, attracting new customers goes hand-in-hand with increasing your brand awareness.
 China Southern Airline and EVA Air should thus take steps to build a bigger presence online.
 This could be done, for example, by posting more often on their owned media channels, engaging with customers and encouraging interaction.

 Qantas Airways understands this— they are very active on Instagram, Facebook, Twitter and YouTube.
 As we can see on their Instagram page, they share various information with the public, from showing the comfort of their seats to picturesque landscapes.
 With likes, sharing options and comment sections, the posts get a lot of attention and appear in more and more people’s feeds.
 As a result, Qantas can gain awareness and have a higher share of voice.